Carrot Cake – Layer Cake Version with Cream Cheese Frosting

-If you want a carrot cake that makes for a beautiful centerpiece on your dinner table, but doesn’t require any fancy decorating techniques, then this carrot cake layer cake is the perfect option.
+If you want a carrot cake that makes for a beautiful centerpiece on your dinner table and tastes even better, then this carrot cake layer cake is the perfect option.
 You have layers of incredibly flavorful carrot cake sandwiched with cream cheese frosting that complements the warm spices perfectly.
-While I love my classic, moist carrot cake recipe – I wanted to adjust the recipe so that it wouldn’t be quite as dense and therefore better for layering.
-The result is this beautiful layer cake that’s rustic, homey and looks beautiful in all its simplicity.

 Making the Carrot Cake